 Still, it’s important to supervise playtime with the dog if your kids, especially if they are too young.
 Even the most loving Great Dane can unintentionally hurt a fragile toddler.
 One simple swipe of the tail to the face and you’ll have a crying toddler.

-Great Danes With Toddlers & Infants
+Are Great Danes Good With Toddlers?

 First of all, I would never recommend letting a Great Dane have unsupervised interactions with a toddler, even for a second.
 Some large dogs just don’t know the extent of their power and force.
+In addition, your dog may not understand just how fragile an infant is yet.

 At the end of the day, your Great Dane is an animal.
 It’s hard to predict how a dog will react to something a toddler does no matter how long you’ve raised them.
-And because Danes are so big, a little warning bite can cause some serious damage.
+And because Great Danes are so big, even a little warning bite can cause some serious damage.

 As for noise level, Great Danes aren’t big on barking, making them perfect for families with babies!
 It’s a big reason why they’re fantastic apartment dogs.